EFV0804/ShaderToolBox/docs/shapes/3D/raymarching.md

 Because of course the point of ray marching is to detect surfaces in our scene, so if we have no surfaces, we have nothing to detect.
 And we're not loading any 3D meshes or anything fancy like this, so we have to get our surfaces from somewhere else.

 This is where _signed distance functions_ come in.
 There are many of them, and they are used to draw basic, and sometimes not so basic, shapes using raymarching.
-These functions take in our current position, and various other parameters, they apply a shape specific formula and give us the distance from our point to the shape surface.
+These functions take in our current position, and various other parameters (like a radius for a sphere), they apply a shape specific formula and give us the distance from our point to the shape surface.
 I know it seems really abstract said like this, but that's basically it.

 ## Basic shapes